justinmoon/bitcoincorps/ibd/four/design.md

 the first version of this should use a thread-safe queue to keep track of addresses

 second version moves everything to sqlite, once it's introduced ...

+# Round Up

+Problems
+* if we get the same address from 2 different peers, we have a problem
+* cpu utilization spirals out of control
+* workers die if the queue is ever empty ... this is a very good argument for using an actual queue
+* \_connect is very ugly
+* no worker report

+"Network is Unreachable" seems to happen more frequently when many threads all try to make connections concurrently ...